Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     17. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, then it SHALL return a permission denied HTTP 403
+     17. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, then it SHALL return a permission denied HTTP 403 with error reason
      18. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415